Written by: Richard Frykberg

 - Integration – If a process requires accurate, real-time data from the SAP ERP system or needs to report results back into that system, ensure deep SAP integration.
 No one wants to bounce back and forth between different systems or to manually copy information from one system into another.

-Capital expenditures are a large cost concern for Executives and their complexity makes them difficult to manage.
+Capital expenditure solutions are a large cause for debate and their complexity makes them difficult to choose from.
 However, solutions for CAPEX have vastly improved and what was once a bespoke, custom developed solution only affordable to large companies is now available through SAP Fiori utilizing your existing SAP environment and team.